craigbilner/an-fp-journey/README.md

 We'll now look at [Elm](http://elm-lang.org/) which will give us everything we have so far but nothing is optional.
 We are forced into writing pure code, contained side-effects, immutable data and strongly encouraged to annotate our types.
-The compiler errors are far superior to the JS options as of today (30/01/2017).
+The compiler errors are far superior* to the JS options as of today (30/01/2017).
 Using The Elm Architecture (TEA) will also mandate how we write our program too, so no bike-shedding on where things go.

+* ok so x _is_ better than y here

 # Step 7 - Go all in on the Haskell

-Right, we now have an awesome robust app that we have full confidence in, however, if the game were to get even more complex it could be argued that Elm is a little too simple for our needs.
+Right, we now have an awesome, robust FRP app that we have full confidence in, however, if the game were to get even more complex it could be argued that Elm is a little too simple for our needs.
 While it takes a lot of cues from Haskell it is built as a "developer friendly language that's simple to use" and not just a hardcore FP language.
-In that respect it continues to diverge from Haskell.
+In that respect it continues to diverge from Haskell and some of it's more powerful features.

 If we need to spread our wings and make stronger use of polymorphic types and type classes we need to look elsewhere.
 We'll now take